Vancouver Island postal worker accuses Canada Post of questionable tactics during strike - BC Local News

 Legislation tabled

-Back-to-work legislation to force the end of the strike was tabled Thursday in Ottawa.
+Back-to-work legislation to force the end of the strike was tabled Thursday in Ottawa, with Labour Minister Patty Hajdu saying people and businesses are relying on Canada Post to deliver the mail as the holidays approach.

 Chris said defiant postal workers could now face up to $1,000 a day in fines.